simmsb/Cpu_emulator/README.md

 This language is very simple.
 It has support for arithmetic operations, moving data around, printing integers/ characters to stdout, jumping, conditional jumps and waiting for user input.

 It will automatically identify variables and assign them a place in memory (It is not smart and just groups every variable address at the start of the program, and then adds an unconditional jump at the start to cause the computer to skip the variables).
-It can also identify jump labels, and will assign any jumps to that location correctly.
+It can also identify jump labels, and will assign any jumps to that location correctly. -- Dont use these

 # syntax

-In place integers start with `#` and are followed by the number, ie: `#5`.

-Memory addresses are accessed with a plain integer, like `5` (this points to memory address 5).
-Note that you should index memory addresses starting from 1, as there is always a unconditional jump to the start (and also remember that all variables are moved to the start of the program).
-You could also just use a variable instead, like `varFive` and just reuse it as needed.
+Pretty much everything has changed to make some stuff easier.

+A plain number is a plain number, use square brackets to deref to a memory location.
+Derefs are parsed so you are capable of doing `[[@acc+[@stk-[@stk+4]]]]` and it will resolve.
 Registers start with `@` and are accessed with their name directly (for example: `@acc`).
 The list of registers are:

 ```